 This form of leverage uses the corporate operations as the overall leverage device.
 The key is fixed costs as a percentage of total costs.
 As fixed costs increase and the variable costs decrease for each unit of sale the margin generated (revenue less variable costs) increases.
 Therefore each incremental unit of sale after covering all fixed costs (break-even point) contributes greatly to the profitability of the business.
 One of the best examples is hotels.

 Both the hotel and the golf course are using product leveraging.
-Basically the high fixed costs acts as the lever, the sales are the fulcrum and the profit is the weight that is lifted.
+The high fixed costs acts as the lever, the sales are the fulcrum and the profit is the weight that is lifted.

 Some industries are inherently difficult to create operating leverage due to the high variable costs associated with their operations.
 Think of a car dealership.
 Each unit of sale has a very high variable cost, mainly the cost of the car.
 So to gain operating leverage in this industry the dealerships expand operations by increasing the fixed costs of other departments.
 This is why many dealerships have large service departments.

 Another example of a high variable cost industry is gasoline stations.
-The margins from the sale of each gallon of gas are relatively low so to leverage this type of operation the stations have many pumps.
+The margins from the sale of each gallon of gas are relatively low.
+To leverage this type of operation, the stations have many pumps.
 This is the theory utilized by WA-WA and 7-11.